Our Beginning: National Council on Alcoholism

 Today: Center for Open Recovery

-Our purpose today is both an evolution from, and a recommitment to, Marty Mann’s vision: “to help individuals, families and entire communities discover a path of recovery.”
+Our purpose today is both an evolution from, and a recommitment to, founder Marty Mann’s vision: “to help individuals, families and entire communities discover a path of recovery.”

 The goals of our projects, programs and events undertaken with the support of our partners and community members is to end the opioid overdose epedemic and addiction crisis in America so we all can experience healthier lives, healthier families and healthier communities.